Spinal Cord Injury Lawyer in Fort Worth

 Pursuing Compensation for a Spinal Cord Injury in Fort Worth

-A spinal cord injury claim can allow you to recover compensation for your expenses and losses, such as:
+A spinal cord injury claim can allow you to recover compensation for your medical expenses, and losses, such as:

 - Costs of medical treatment, including ER care, surgeries and other medical procedures, prescriptions, physical rehab, and purchases of durable medical equipment

-- Long-term care expenses, including home health services and home modifications, which help you live with permanent disabilities
+- Long-term care and medical expenses, including home health services and home modifications, which help you live with permanent disabilities

 - Loss of wages and income when you miss work during your recovery period